UEFI-code/Neuro_myKakuritsu/Archieve/README.md

 Set learning rate to 0.01, without Dropout or Kakurtistu, trained 20 epochs on ILSVRC2012, best pth saved at epoch 18.

-keep without Dropout or Kakurtistu in Validation:
+Keep without Dropout or Kakurtistu in Validation:

 Acc@1 Avg= 76.124 Acc@5 Avg= 93.134